-Imagine a travel itinerary that takes you through some of the most beautiful places in Europe.
-Exploring Croatia’s Adriatic Coast and Dalmatian Islands.
-Taking in the best of Slovenia and finishing in Italy’s most romantic city, Venice.
+Imagine a two-week itinerary that takes you on a tour of Croatia and Slovenia from Dubrovnik to Venice.
+Through some of the most beautiful places in Europe, exploring Croatia’s Adriatic Coast and Dalmatian Islands.

-Now, imagine this as an all inclusive package with all travel and tours arranged by a dedicated tour manager.
+Now, imagine this as an all-inclusive Croatia itinerary with all travel and tours arranged by a dedicated tour manager.
 The finest hotels, restaurants, and experiences in each region.
-Top of the range transport throughout the tour and a full porter service means you never have to move your bags – Luxury!
+Top of the range transport throughout the tour and a full porter service means you never have to move your bags – Luxury.

 Discovery Tours by Gate 1 Travel offer a 14 Day Dalmatian Isles, Croatia & Slovenia small group tour that captures the very best of these regions and offers an experience you will never forget.
-And if 3 countries in 2 weeks are not enough, an optional tour to gorgeous neighboring Montenegro will complete your Adriatic experience.
+And if three countries in two weeks are not enough, an optional tour to gorgeous neighbouring Montenegro will complete your Adriatic experience.

-We have talked about the merits of small group travel before.
 Exclusive itineraries and access, the best accommodations and authentic dining experiences.
-Convenience, comfort and, value for money.
-This tour far exceeded our expectations, especially when it came to the quality of hotels and tours.
+Convenience, comfort and value for money.
+This Croatia and Slovenia tour far exceeded our expectations, especially regarding the quality of hotels and guided tours.

 The magnificently intact walled city on the coast in the south of Croatia is one of the Mediterranean’s best-known tourist destinations.
 Set against the magnificent blue of the Adriatic, even for second-time visitors, the old city of Dubrovnik never fails to impress.